Follow-up articles published so far:

 Major units in this construction

-The rig is very much unitized, each functional of a module section is soldered to a very small piece of veroboard that has been cut out from a larger piece of material.
+The rig is very much on the basis of single modules.
+Each unit section is soldered to a very small piece of veroboard that has been cut out from a larger piece of material.
 It is fixed to the aluminum basis by using inserted nuts with M2 screw thread.
 The main advantage is: If one unit fails it is easy to reconstruct it and put it to the place the predecessor has been mounted and second grounding is excellent because the small single units don’t require long grounding leads because the boards are very small in size and the 4 corners all have ground potential.
 Particularly for the transmitter I can say that I had never any unwanted oscillations.

 The picture shows a close-up of the receiver section that consists of 5 single units (from the left)